KLSD: As KGB (1928–1982)

 At the request of vice president George Bowles, the KFBC call sign was changed to KGB on March 27, 1928.
-Then on July 11 that year, the Pickwick Stages System bought the station.
+Then on July 11 that year, the Pickwick Stages System, a transportation company in Los Angeles, bought the station.
 By December, KGB became an affiliate of Don Lee's radio network.

-The Pickwick Stages System became the Pickwick Broadcasting System in January 1929.
+The Pickwick Stages System created the Pickwick Broadcasting System in January 1929 as the license holder for KGB and two other radio stations in California.
 KGB became a full-time CBS Radio Network affiliate as did all Don Lee stations.
 KGB began having a slogan "Music for the Sick", reflecting that its programming targeted people who had to stay home due to illness.
 Don Lee bought KGB outright on May 9, 1931.
 KGB also regularly broadcast Gus Arnheim concerts.

 On August 5, 1932, the Federal Radio Commission authorized KGB to increase its power from 500 watts to 1,000 watts.
 At that time the station operated on 1330 kHz.

 Future CBS and NBC broadcaster Art Linkletter began his broadcasting career in 1933 as an announcer for KGB.
 He was promoted to program director in 1934 and station manager in 1936.
 Linkletter also developed his "Man on the Street" audience participation shows while with KGB.
 Don Lee died in 1934, and his son Thomas S. Lee became president of the Don Lee company.

 In 1936, KGB switched its network affiliation from CBS to the Mutual Broadcasting System.
 Around the same time, future television screenwriter Larry Rhine became a screenwriter and morning host for KGB.
 KGB also began a middle of the road music format.